catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 There are four main scripts that are involved in the PUDL processing pipeline:

-1. `ferc1_to_sqlite` :doc: clones FERC Form 1's dbf files <clone_ferc1> as
+1. `ferc1_to_sqlite` clones FERC Form 1's dbf files <clone_ferc1> as a sqlite
-   a sqlite database - a necessary prep extract step for FERC Form 1.
+   database - a necessary prep extract step for FERC Form 1.
 2. `pudl_etl` is where the magic happens.
 This is the main script which coordinates the "Extract, Transform, Load" steps which results in `Tabular Data Packages <https://frictionlessdata.io/specs/tabular-data-package/>`_.
 3. `datapkg_to_sqlite` converts the Tabular Data Packages into a SQLite database.
 We recommend this for all of the small-medium tables which is currently everything but the hourly EPA CEMS data.
-4. `epacems_to_parquet` converts the Tabular Data Packages into parquet files for the large datasets - which is currently the hourly EPA CEMS data.
+4. `epacems_to_parquet` converts the EPA CEMS Tabular Data Packages into parquet files.

 Settings files dictate which datasets, years, tables or states get processed in this processing pipeline.
 Two examples are provided in the ``settings`` folder that is created when you run ``pudl_setup`` (see: :ref:`install-workspace` for setup tools and see: :ref:`settings_files` for info on settings files).
-If you want to run an ETL with different configurations, feel free to edit or duplicate these files,

 Fast ETL
 --------